 They mourn the passing, no doubt, of those good ol’ days when the only stressors we had to contend with were cranky mothers-in-law and woolly mammoths…

 One of the greatest reasons that being outside is important, however, is that the division of our time between inside and out is effectively a zero-sum game: the amount of time we spend indoors automatically detracts from the amount of time we spend outdoors, and vice versa.
-Given that the latter has so many benefits to offer us both physically and mentally, doing a little or lot less of the former is fast becoming a necessity as opposed to a recreational luxury we can squeeze in during downtime from the daily grind.
+Given that the latter has so many benefits to offer us both physically and mentally, doing a little or a lot less of the former is fast becoming a necessity as opposed to a recreational luxury we can squeeze in during downtime from the daily grind.

-The Health Benefits of Being Outdoors
+The Health Benefits of Being Outside

 Nature is the best physicianHippocrates

 When the dude responsible for giving the world the Hippocratic Oath says something’s good for your health, there’s a fair chance it’s worth taking note.
 The world might have changed a lot since ole Hippocrates’ day, but we humans are much the same.
-Nowadays, moreover, his claims are being increasingly backed by teams of whitecoats and scientists whose research is showing that time spent outdoors equals good time for our physical and mental well-being.
+Nowadays, moreover, his claims are being increasingly backed by teams of whitecoats and scientists whose research is showing that time spent outdoors equals a good time for our physical and mental well-being.

 Increase in Vitamin D